enso-org/enso/docs/runtime/ir-caching.md

 before the code generation step that generates Truffle nodes (before the `RuntimeStubsGenerator` and `IrToTruffle` run).

-This serialisation should take place in an _offloaded thread_ so that serialisation doesn't block codegen from occurring.
+This serialisation should take place in an _offloaded thread_ so that it doesn't block the compiler from continuing.

 ### Breaking Links